kwantlen/scenarios/robert.rst

 He knows this much: he cherishes his friends.
 Their times together in virtual space, in the city, and on the road have been the best moments of his life.
-He wonders about the mess his life would be, were it not for Tagomi and Frank.
+He wonders about the mess his life might be were it not for Tagomi and Frank.
 And yet he knows their paths will diverge – sometime, and probably soon – as they each pursue their career trajectories.
 Even now he can see it happening:
 Robert’s bursary from Cinnadella (his mother works there) is contingent upon